 Why Experience Matters In Boat Accident Injury Cases

-There are many marine accident lawyers out there, but only one Goldstein & Price, L.C.
+There are many marine accident lawyers out there, but only one Goldstein and Price, Attorneys at Law.
 Here’s how our experience sets us apart from the competition:

 - Our firm has operated for over 60 years.